fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 1. Open a freshly wiped test Mac and continue through macOS Setup Assistant.

 2. After you click past the **Remote Management** pane, send a request to the [`GET /hosts/identifier/{uuid}` API route](../REST%20API/rest-api.md#get-host-by-identifier).
-In the response, make sure all profiles in the `profiles` array have `status` set to "verifying".
+In the response, wait until the `"Enforce password length (10 characters)"` profile in the `"profiles"` array has `"status"` set to `"verifying"`.

 3. Send the [Release Device from Await Configuration](https://developer.apple.com/documentation/devicemanagement/release_device_from_await_configuration) MDM command using the [Fleet API](../REST%20API/rest-api.md#run-custom-mdm-command).
 This will release the Mac and allow you to advance to the **Create a Computer Account** pane.

-6. At this pane, try to advance with a password that's 9 characters to confirm that your password must be at least 10 characters long.
+4. At this pane, try to advance with a password that's 9 characters to confirm that your password must be at least 10 characters long.

 <meta name="pageOrderInSection" value="1505">
 <meta name="title" value="MDM macOS setup">